synacktiv/bip/docs/general/overview.rst

         cn.hxcfunc.add_cmt(cn.closest_ea, s)
         GetElt(cn.closest_ea).comment = s

-    # Final function which take the address of a function and comment the call
+    # Final function which takes the address of a function and comments the call
     #   to printk
     def printk_handler(eafunc):
         hf = HxCFunc.from_addr(eafunc) # get the hexrays function
         hf.visit_cnode_filterlist(visit_call_printk, [CNodeExprCall]) # visit only the call nodes

-While visitors are practice (and "fast"), Bip also exposes methods for directly recuperating the :class:`CNode` objects as a list.
+While visitors are convenient (and "fast"), Bip also exposes methods to directly get the :class:`CNode` objects as a list.
 The methods :meth:`HxCFunc.get_cnode_filter` and :meth:`HxCFunc.get_cnode_filter_list` allow to avoid having a visitor function and make it easier to manipulate the hexrays API.
-It is also worth noting that all visitors functions provided by :class:`HxCFunc` objects are also available directly in :class:`CNode` objects for visiting only a sub-tree of the full AST.
+It is also worth noting that all visitors functions provided by :class:`HxCFunc` objects are also available directly in :class:`CNode` objects to visit only a sub-tree of the full AST.

 Plugins
 =======